Light curves of time-dependent accretion disk in tidal disruption events: Model

 where $e$ is the internal energy per unit mass.
 The internal energy per unit volume is $\rho e = 3/2p_{\rm{gas}} + 3p_{\rm{rad}}$ with adiabatic index $\gamma=5/3$.
 The vertically integrated internal energy can be written as\footnote{Here $\int_{-H}^{H}aT^{4}dz=2C_{1}aT_{\rm{e}}^{4}H \approx aT_{\rm{e}}^{4}H $ for $C_{1}=0.46$ (see details in Appendix \ref{app:vertical}), which is similar to $\int_{-H}^{H}pdz$. $T_{\rm{e}}$ is the temperature on the equatorial plane.
 We use the disk temperature $T$ as an approximation for $T_{\rm{e}}$ .}

 The energy equation (\ref{energy conserv1}) can be then expressed as,

 where $\Pi=2C_{1}p_{\rm{e}}H$.

 In summary, combining equation (\ref{total pressure}), (\ref{hydrostatic equilibrium}), (\ref{vr}) and (\ref{internal energy E}), we can solve equation (\ref {mass conserv}) and (\ref {energy conserv2}) by specifying BH mass $M_{\rm{BH}}$, viscosity parameter $\alpha$, the mass injecting rate $\dot{M}_{\rm inject}$, and the radius $R_{\rm{out}}$ where the mass is injected.
 In this paper, equation (\ref {mass conserv}) and (\ref {energy conserv2}) are solved by the implicit finite volume method.
 We set the inner boundary at the innermost stable circular orbit $R_{\rm{ISCO}}=3R_{\rm{S}}$ for a non-rotating BH, where $R_{\rm{S}}$ is the Schwarzschild radius defined as $R_{\rm{S}}\equiv 2GM_{\rm{BH}}/c^{2}$.
-We adopt $\Sigma_{\rm{in}}=E_{\rm{in}}=0$ for the inner boundary condition, as in that of \cite{Janiuk2002ApJ}.
-The outer boundary condition of $\Sigma_{\rm{out}}$ and $E_{\rm{out}}$ is calculated by a steady disk (see details in Appendix \ref{app:steady solutions}) with a given mass injection rate.
+We adopt $\Sigma_{\rm{in}}=E_{\rm{in}}=0$ for the inner boundary condition.
+The outer boundary condition of $\Sigma_{\rm{out}}$ and $E_{\rm{out}}$ is calculated by a steady disk (see details in Appendix \ref{app:steady solutions}) with a given mass injection rate, as in that of \cite{Janiuk2002ApJ}.
+We discuss this kind of setting of outer boundary condition in Section \ref{Discuss_Comparison}.